redhat-developer/app-services-cli/docs/commands/rhoas_connector_cluster_addon-parameters.md

 ### Examples

 ```
-# Get a list of the Connectors add-on parameters
+# Get a list of the OpenShift Connectors service add-on parameters
 rhoas connector cluster addon-parameters

 ```